python/devguide/developers.rst

 Permissions History
 -------------------

+- Steve Dower was given push privileges on May 10, 2014 by Antoine Pitrou, on recommendation by Martin v.
+Loewis.

 - Kushal Das was given push privileges on Apr 14, 2014 by BAC, for general patches, on recommendation by Michael Foord.